 Venice, Italy

 Venice is one of those classic Italian cities that everyone needs to visit at least once in their life.
-The city is characterized by its hundred of canals, pastel-colored buildings, authentic gondolas, and ornate churches.
-Venice is a romantic and historic city with architecture that will awe you.
+Characterized by its hundreds of canals, pastel-colored buildings, authentic gondolas, and ornate churches, Venice is a romantic and historic city with architecture that will awe you.

 Visit Venice at any time of the year.
 All seasons offer something unique and lovely to see and all have their own specialties.
 This is also one of the best places to visit on an Italy road trip.